kshutkin/package-build/pkgbld/README.md

 Rollup based build tool for building libraries based on package.json config and simple CLI options.

-It is simple building tool that supports building to different targets like: `es`, `cjs`, `umd` without additional trasformation other than minification using `terser` or preprocess using `rollup-plugin-preprocess`.
+It is a simple building tool that supports building to different targets like: `es`, `cjs`, `umd` without additional transformation other than minification using `terser` or preprocess using `rollup-plugin-preprocess`.

 [Changlelog](./CHANGELOG.md)

 ## Why

-It is created to easily build libraries that contains mutliple subpath exports (entry points, subpackages) because it is not that easy to do at the moment with `microbundle`, `tsdx` or `ng-packagr` (if you are on Typescript).
+It is created to easily build libraries that contains multiple subpath exports (entry points, subpackages) because it is not that easy to do at the moment with `microbundle`, `tsdx` or `ng-packagr` (if you are on Typescript).

 ## Installation